 Control of the bark beetle

-The simplest type of control is to quickly identify the infected trees, cut them down and remove them.
+The easiest way to combat the disease is to quickly identify, cut and remove the infected trees.
 This can prevent the beetle from spreading.
-However, this requires constant observation of the forests and is only possible to a limited extent in the case of huge forest areas.
-But the effort is worth it, because if the forests are unhealthy or lacking, then it loses Baden Wine Route part of their character and uniqueness.
+However, this requires constant monitoring of the forests and is only possible to a limited extent in huge forest areas.
+But the effort is worth it, because if the forests are unhealthy or missing, then the Baden Wine Route loses part of its character and uniqueness.

 If the infestation has already occurred on a large scale, the resources required to cut the trees and transport them away are often lacking.
 The infestation is not combated in the Black Forest Nature Park, but a protection zone around the infested trees in the park ensures that it spreads to the trees outside the park.